AlexeyTolstopyatov/riwo/docs/DOCS.md

 }
 ```

-ID is window id (how sudden)
+ID is window identificator.

-Element is what it looks like as a html object (not what inside, whole window)
+Element is what it looks like as a html object (not what inside, whole window).
 So you only should utilize innerHTML

 ## Handle exiting

-If ParticularWindow.ID gets `-1` then it was deleted and app should stop
+If ParticularWindow.ID gets `-1` then it was deleted and app should stop.

 ## Assigning Context Menu to a window